Pineapple-Pipeline/cse210-fa24-group4/admin/meetings/112024-sprint-2-launch.md

   - Samyak raised that it’s not strictly necessary.

 #### Design
-- **Mobile**:
-  - Implemented dropdown functionality.
+- Mobile: Implemented dropdown functionality.
 - Decided NOT to implement click-and-drag for now.
 - Removed the close button and planned to redesign the Figma display.
 - **Future Considerations**:
   - Postponed light/dark mode implementation.
   - Decided to remove "Format JSON" button and make it on-change (not for this sprint).